What IS Mentoring, anyway?

 “Wisdom is what works.”

 A mentor knows this.
 It becomes deeply embedded in who they are and how they work.
 A mentor knows a way to consistently work on achieving an outcome.
 That way has very little to do with statistics or numbers or goals.
 A mentor is like a co-pilot, one who knows how to fly, and what to do if problems arise, and how to get safely back on the ground.
-The mentor doesn’t evoke the sense of wonder and achievement that inspire a would-be pilot to take lessons, pass the tests, and fly solo.
+The mentor does not - repeat does not - evoke the sense of wonder and achievement that inspire a would-be pilot to take lessons, pass the tests, and fly solo.
 That curiosity, that spark, is internal and it has to be there, for both the mentor and her client.
 Because, once you start, there's no telling where you might be off to.
 A mentor doesn’t say, "here’s your destination, this is the only place I know."
 No. Hell, no.

 A mentor says, “where do you want to go?”
 And from that moment on, they work together to find a way to get there.
 A thousand different connections, linkages built over time, and a barely discernible pathway are the 'bones' of mentorship.
 The conversation is the key; dialogue, sometimes debate, clarifies the field of potential.
 This is a very reciprocal, balanced partnership, each contributing to the outcome.

 I think a lot of coaches must actually be doing mentoring work, given the rapid growth of the industry and the fact that very smart, highly educated successful people hire coaches.
-If it were a simple matter of goal planning or skill building, this group would employ their own sense of agency and get the job done.
+If it were a simple matter of goal planning or skill building, this group of talented successful people would employ their own sense of agency and get the job done.